Santa-s-home/SantaChain/README.md

 # SantaChain NFT Collection 🎅🔗

+## 🛑 Repository Archived

+**Important Notice:**
+This repository has been **archived** due to a compromise in our backup service.
+As a precautionary measure, we have moved the codebase to a private repository to ensure security and maintain the integrity of the SantaChain project.
+Note: The deployed contract address remains unchanged and is fully operational.

+---

 ![Banner](./assets/banner.webp)

 Welcome to **SantaChain**, a unique collection of Santa-themed NFTs built on the Ethereum blockchain.
 Embrace the festive spirit with exclusive digital collectibles that capture the magic of the holiday season.

 ## 🎊 Deployed Contract Address

 ```js